Dining by the Regent’s Canal

 Grand Union Canal

-Open for the best grilled cheese in London (the Cheese Barge will be opening once restrictions lift), this street food truck is an unmissable stop off for gooey, moreish British cheese served in pressed sourdough.
+Open for the best-grilled cheese in London, this street food is an unmissable stop off for gooey, moreish British cheese served in pressed sourdough.
 Buy some freshly prepared creations then head to the amphitheatre in Sheldon Square to peoplewatch and enjoy your lunch alfresco.

 8. Catch some rays and good vibes at Huckster Sun Terrace